-Canine periodontal disease or gingivitis is the most common cause of “dog metallic breath”.
+Canine periodontal disease or gingivitis is the most common cause of “metallic dog breath.”

-Bad breath in dogs is usually characterised by a fishy odor rather than a metallic odor.
+Bad breath in dogs is usually characterized by a fishy odor rather than a metallic odor.
 But, if your dog’s gums are bleeding, his breath may have a coppery, metallic stench.
-Because you can say the blood has a metallic odor mixed with the breath.
+As you can say, the blood has a metallic odor mixed with the breath.

 Check if you are optimistic that the metallic odor is coming from your dog’s breath.
 And not from his rare part.
 Then it may be worth inspecting what your dog has chewed or gnawed on.

 Check to ensure that whatever the dog has been chewing on hasn’t harmed his oral health.
 There should be no lacerations or swelling around the gums.

 It’s best to act immediately with a vet’s concern.
 And corrective dental repair is required to avoid significant health issues.